jupyterlab/frontends-team-compass/README.md

 A repository for team interaction, syncing, and handling meeting notes across the JupyterLab ecosystem.

-## Weekly Developer Meeting
+## Weekly developer meeting
-Weekly Developer Meetings take place on [zoom](https://zoom.us/my/jovyan?pwd=c0JZTHlNdS9Sek9vdzR3aTJ4SzFTQT09), on Wednesdays at 9AM Pacific Time ([your time](https://www.thetimezoneconverter.com/?t=9%3A00%20am&tz=San%20Francisco)).
+Weekly developer meetings take place on the [Jupyter Zoom room](https://zoom.us/my/jovyan?pwd=c0JZTHlNdS9Sek9vdzR3aTJ4SzFTQT09) on Wednesdays at 9:00 AM Pacific Time ([your time](https://www.thetimezoneconverter.com/?t=9%3A00%20am&tz=San%20Francisco)).
 Minutes will be taken at [Hackmd.io](https://hackmd.io/Y7fBMQPSQ1C08SDGI-fwtg).
-Each week an issue will be opened with that week's meeting minutes and the issue from the previous week will be closed.
+Each meeting's minutes will be added as a comment to an issue in this project.

+## Weekly triage meeting
+Weekly triage meetings take place on the [Jupyter Zoom room](https://zoom.us/my/jovyan?pwd=c0JZTHlNdS9Sek9vdzR3aTJ4SzFTQT09) on Thursdays at 10:00 AM Pacific Time ([your time](https://www.thetimezoneconverter.com/?t=10%3A00%20am&tz=San%20Francisco)).
+Minutes will be taken at [Hackmd.io](https://hackmd.io/HaQ3S_nPSbqaRtk9rj59iA).
+Each meeting's minutes will be added as a comment to an issue in this project.

+Each meeting's minutes will be added as a comment to an issue in this project.

 ## Code of Conduct
 As an official Jupyter Project, all communication across all repositories in this organization should adhere to the [Project Jupyter Code of Conduct.](https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md)